This page gives advice around the responsibilities of landowners, and sources of further information.

 Properly maintaining ditches and other watercourses on your property – in particular by regular dredging – is very important to preventing flooding of your own and neighbouring properties, and adjacent roads and footpaths.
 Flooded roads are not just an inconvenience; when deep standing puddles freeze they pose a serious danger to motorists and pedestrians.
 WSCC publish a useful detailed guide.

-Rights of Way, access
+Responsibilities relating to Rights of Way and access

 - Bulls in fields are regulated by specific rules relating to age, breed and presence of cows/heifers.
 Bull warning notices should only be displayed at an entrance to a field when a bull is present.
 At all other times the notice should be removed.
 See the further WSCC guidance.